jordisabadell/task-py-csv_order_parent_child/README.md

 Given a CSV file with parent-child relationship column, this task sort the rows.
 Optionaly it creates a new column with the depth tree.

-I use it, for example, to sort Liferay Layout table content.
+I use it, for example, to sort Liferay Layout table content (version CE 6.1).

 ```sql
 select groupId, name from lportal.Group_ where name like '%{__site name__}%';